EDUTIEK/LongEssayAssessmentCron/README.md

 1. Copy the plugin to `Customizing/global/plugins/Services/Cron/CronHook/LongEssayAssessmentCron`
 2. Execute `composer du` in the ILIAS main directory.
+3. Execute `php7.4 setup/setup.php update` in the ILIAS main directory.
-3. Install or update the plugin in the ILIAS plugin administration.
+4. Install or update the plugin in the ILIAS plugin administration.